Federal judge rails at two attorneys for not showing up for hearings

 At 1 p.m., Proctor and Wilson returned to the courtroom with Assistant U.S. Attorney Amanda Fields stepping in for Bryant to handle the plea.

 Wilson was accused of sending sexually explicit photos of himself to a 16-year-old family member, who, according to court records, told police that he had been sexually abusing her since she was 5 years old.
-She admitted to having sent Wilson two nude photos of herself, which Wilson later sent to the Tuckerman chief of police in an attempt to cooperate with the investigation, court records said, but he denied any wrongdoing.
+She admitted to having sent Wilson two nude photos of herself, which Wilson later sent to the Tuckerman chief of police in an attempt to cooperate with the investigation, court records said, but he denied any wrongdoing, saying that he kept the images as evidence and as leverage against the girl's mother.

 Wilson pleaded guilty to one count of possession of child pornography and the other was dismissed.
 When he comes up for sentencing later this year, he faces a possible 10-year maximum prison sentence.